router-resources/Workshop-ERC20/README.md

 <img width="600" alt="image" height="500" src="https://user-images.githubusercontent.com/124175970/222494290-26e66b6d-62e7-498b-ae3a-7b2f8395fc37.png">

-Step 14) Add faucet to your account by visiting https://faucet.avax.network/  and pasting your wallet address and then click on REQUEST 2 AVAX <br/>
+Step 14) If you are using Binance Chain as your source chain Step 14) Add faucet to your account by visiting https://faucet.avax.network/  and pasting your wallet address and then click on REQUEST 2 AVAX <br/>